davgra/koverobot/README.md

 * Robots should move faster on roads
 * Robots should optimise to fastest route
 * Sites should display current stock
+* Game should run on Windows (it might already but test it)
+* refactor

 ## Changelog